 Some threatened species are known to utilise a network of nests/roosts, rather than being fixed to one nest/roost.
-Hence there is potential to relocate known nests/roosts to proximal suitable habitat in non-disturbance areas (e.g. active rehabilitation areas or an appropriate release location) when the nest/roost is unoccupied by the threatened species.
+Hence there is potential to relocate known nests/roosts to proximal suitable habitat in non-disturbance areas (e.g. rehabilitation areas, adjoining non-disturbed native vegetation areas or the relinquishment area) when the nest/roost is unoccupied by the threatened species.
 Where it is practical to relocate nests/roosts then this will be carried out under the supervision of the Environmental Superintendent by an appropriately qualified and/or experienced person(s) (who is also licensed) using accepted techniques.